 Click a green link!

-Click CAMPS (Closed), for a look at closed folk dance camps in California.
+Click CAMPS (Closed), for a look at closed folk dance camps in California and Colorado.

 Click COFFEEHOUSES (Closed), for a look at closed folk dance centers in Southern California.

 Click PERFORMING GROUPS (Closed), for a look at closed folk dance performing groups in Southern California.

 Folk dancers come in assorted shapes, heritages, sizes, and occupations from cooks to teachers, from bus drivers to attorneys, from elementary school children to grandmas and grandpas.
 Dances vary in difficulty from simple walking steps to the most intricate floor patterns.
 Singles are delighted to find that there are many non-partner dances and couples enjoy learning new steps together.
 Folk dancing today is a major recreational activity that is shared with millions of people around the world.
 Best of all, folk dancing is fun, sociable, and great exercise.
 Since the very beginning, people have been dancing in the fields, in the home, in the courts of royalty, in the churches just about everywhere.
 Wherever people felt the need to express themselves in rhythmic movement, there was folk dance . . . the sheer joy of getting up and moving to song and music.
 Within the last few generations, the United States has become a repository of the world's folk culture and folk dances.

 In order to tell the story of the Folk Dance Federation of California, South, we have to go back in time long before the date of its birth.
 Before the Federation, South, there was a sort of international folk dance "Dreamtime" from which everything else started.